stanton26/AppDefense/workshop/2018-07-23-workshop-manual-partner.md

 ### Horizon Access

 At the start of the workshop, your instructor will have given you logon details to use in a VMware Horizon session.
-In order to access details regarding how to connect to Horizon, you will have been directred to the following link to [Student Access Instructions](https://vmc-field-team.github.io/student-access/)
+You can access your horizon session at <https://54.70.94.188/> (If you are experiencing latency it is recommended to use the horizon client instead of the html client.)

 ### Location of Files